gabrielkf/schedule-queue/README.md

 ## Description

-Nest-based server with sqlite database.
+Nest-based microservice with sqlite database.

 Reads "tweets" in database every 5 seconds.
 Takes action when 10 new tweets are found (pagination value is cached).